NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

 Metadata Variable Tables in the Host Model
 ==================================================

 To establish the link between host model variables and physics scheme variables, the host model must provide metadata tables similar to those presented in :numref:`Section %s <GeneralRules>`.
 The host model can have multiple metadata tables or just one.
 For each variable required by the pool of CCPP-Physics schemes, one and only one entry must exist on the host model side.
-The connection between a variable in the host model and in the physics scheme is made through its standard_name.
+The connection between a variable in the host model and in the physics scheme is made through its ``standard_name``.

 The following requirements must be met when defining variables in the host model metadata tables (see also :ref:`Listing 6.1 <example_vardefs>` for examples of host model metadata tables).